json-api-dotnet/JsonApiDotNetCore/docs/internals/index.md

 # Internals

-The section contains overviews for the inner workings of the JsonApiDotNetCore library.
+This section contains overviews for the inner workings of the JsonApiDotNetCore library.